grpc/proposal/L69-cpp-core-event-manager.md

   // ScheduleAlarmAt().
 This cancel operation is "consistent" in that it will
   // still run the alarm closure with false as parameter when successfully
   // cancelled the alarm.
-  virtual void ConsistentCancel(const AlarmKey& key) = 0;
+  virtual void CancelAndRun(const AlarmKey& key) = 0;

-  // Cancels an alarm as ConsistentCancel(), but wait if the task is currently
+  // Cancels an alarm as CancelAndRun(), but wait if the task is currently
   // running.
-  virtual void BlockingConsistentCancel(const AlarmKey& key) = 0;
+  virtual void BlockingCancelAndRun(const AlarmKey& key) = 0;

   // These two methods adjust a refcount of the EventManager, preventing it from
   // shutdown if the refcount is positive.
 ShutdownRef() should be called before